Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-touch-plate.md

 ### Wiring

 Our touch plates come mostly pre-wired but sometimes a green connector will need to be attached.
-If your wire harness doesn’t have a green connector attached already, look for it to be plugged into the Probe and GND pin pair on your LongMill control board.
+If your wire harness doesn't have a green connector attached already, look for it to be plugged into the Probe and GND pin pair on your LongMill control board.
 These terminal connectors have a built-in clamping system that you can open and close by turning the flat head screw at the top of each connection point.

 ![](/_images/_lmmk2/_add-ons/lmk2_touchplate_block1.jpg){.aligncenter .size-medium}

 Use a flat head screwdriver to clamp down on the exposed wire ends from the harness ensuring the red and black wires are in the correct order as in the photo.
-You can check for a reliable connection by giving the wires a small tug and they’ll feel firmly clamped in place.
+You can check for a reliable connection by giving the wires a small tug and they'll feel firmly clamped in place.
 Plug the connector back into the board once finished.

 ![](/_images/_lmmk2/_add-ons/lmk2_touchplate_block2.jpg){.aligncenter .size-medium}